radius-project/radius/docs/content/contributing/contributing-code/contributing-code-first-commit/first-commit-00-prerequisites.md

 ---
 type: docs
-title: "Your first commit: Prequisites"
+title: "Your first commit: Prerequisites"
 linkTitle: "Prerequisites"
 description: "How to setup your system to begin developing for Radius"
 weight: 50